puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 The validations included in PDK provide a basic check of the well-formedness of the module and syntax and style of the module's files.
 You do not need to write any tests for this validation.

-By default, the `pdk validate` command validates metadata, Ruby, and Puppet code syntax and style.
+By default, the `pdk validate` command validates metadata, Puppet, and Ruby code syntax and style.
 To run a specific validation, add the name as an argument.

 For example, to validate the module's metadata, run `pdk validate metadata`.